LankeyBoard/RulesGraph/generatedRules.md

 ruleType: RULE\
 When you Catch Your Breath, you patch up and tend to any non life threatening injuries.
 If you Catch Your Breath and are at 0 Health, you regain 1 Health.

+## Healing during a Night's Rest

+slug: HEALING-NIGHTS-REST

+ruleType: RULE\
+When you finish a Night's Rest, if you have more than half your Health, return to full health, otherwise return to half your Health.

 # Movement